ceramicnetwork/CIPs/CIPs/CIP-69/CIP-69.md

 ## Rationale
-This CIP provides the most efficient merkle tree implementation possible in IPLD.
+This CIP provides the most efficient merkle tree implementation possible in IPLD DAG-COSE.
 The more interesting aspects of this CIP are however the sorting algorithm and the bloom filter implementation.

-The sorting allows for more efficient lookup in the merkle tree, primarily based on the primary tag of the updated Ceramic document.
+The sorting allows for more efficient lookup in the merkle tree, primarily based on the collection of the updated Ceramic document.
 Further sorting is also provided by the additional properties.
-If an implementer knows the first tag of a document they can do a binary search though the tree to find the correct update.
+If an implementer knows the collection of a document they can do a binary search though the tree to find the correct update.

 The bloom filter allows an observer to efficiently determine if any of the given properties are most likely in the merkle tree.
 Since the filter itself is stored in a separate IPLD object the filter doesn't add any overhead when verifying a merkle witness for a document update.
 The bloomfilter implementation that was chosen is currently only implemented in javascript, we failed to find an implementation that is compatible with multiple languages.
 However, since we introduce a `bloomType` property we can easily determine which implementation was used.
 This also allows us to change the implementation used in the future.